Site Logo

 • This benefit is not means-tested, hence the student may have a part-time employment while still being a full-time student.

-• The parents of children who are already in receipt of the Children’s Allowance for children aged between sixteen (16) and nineteen (19) years may still be eligible.
+• The parents of children who are already in receipt of the Children’s Allowance for children aged between sixteen (16) and twenty (20) years may still be eligible.

 Documentation Required

-• There are no documents required to qualify for this allowance for statal higher education insitutions, but students attending a Post-Secondary Private Education Institution licensed by the Malta Further and Higher Education Authority (MFHEA) need to attach a declaration by the Head of the Institution with the application.
+• There are no documents required to qualify for this allowance for statal higher education insitutions.
+However,students attending a Post-Secondary Private Education Institution licensed by the Malta Further and Higher Education Authority (MFHEA) need to attach a declaration by the Head of the Institution with the application.

 How to apply